London forex traders plead not guilty to U.S. rigging charges

 The defendants were charged in January, and agreed last month to appear in Manhattan rather than fight extradition.

-Bail has been set at $200,000 for Ashton, $1 million for Ramchandani and $650,000 for Usher, each partially secured by cash.
-The defendants plan to jointly seek dismissal of the case.
+According to prosecutors, the defendants schemed with other traders to share sensitive client order information through phone calls and an electronic chat room known as the "Cartel" to suppress competition.

-U.S. prosecutors accuse them of scheming with other traders to share sensitive client order information through phone calls and an electronic chat room known as the "Cartel" to suppress competition.
+Ashton was Barclays' global head of spot currency trading, Ramchandani was Citigroup's head of G-10 spot currency trading, and Usher was chief currency spot trader at JPMorgan.

-Ashton was Barclays' global head of spot currency trading, Ramchandani was Citigroup's head of G-10 spot currency trading, and Usher had a similar role at JPMorgan, according to court papers.
+Ramchandani and Usher were involved in the conspiracy from roughly December 2007 to January 2013, and Ashton from December 2011 to January 2013, according to the indictment.

-Ramchandani and Usher were involved in the conspiracy from roughly December 2007 to January 2013, and Ashton, from December 2011 to January 2013, according to the indictment.
+Berman ordered the defendants to next appear in court on Nov.
+9, and set a June 4, 2018 trial date.

-The case followed worldwide probes that resulted in about $10 billion in fines for several large banks, and the firing of dozens of traders.
+The case followed worldwide probes that resulted in about $10 billion in fines for several large banks and the firing of dozens of traders.

 Britain's Serious Fraud Office decided in March 2016 to close its own criminal probe, saying it lacked a "realistic prospect" of obtaining convictions.